This article is a recipe for reaching your ideal job goal in the shortest amount of time.

 If you REALLY want a pretty resume, then do a traditional resume for submitting to jobs online and a general “pretty” one to print off and keep on hand for in-person networking.

-Two Templates Just for YOU
+Two Templates Just for YOU with built in instructions

 Basic One Page Chronological Resume — modify as you see fit!